 Boards & Commissions

-Applications will be accepted but will be considered for the September vacancy period.
+Applications will be received any time but will not be considered until the spring application period.

 The city has seven citizen advisory commissions and one board that review specific areas of interest and provide advice to the city council.
 If you’re looking to make a positive change in Roseville, we encourage you to apply to become a City of Roseville Commissioner.